Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wen Qing remained silent for the rest of the evening.

 Wei Wuxian breathed in the smell of wet grass, the smoke from the fire she had built within the little cave they had found on the way.
 He smelled the soup she was making out of the vegetables they had bought.
 He smelled, also, the third scent around them which had settled as its owner settled to life: petrichor so vivid and strong, so warm and humid, he felt as though summer rain were plundering his skin.

-Wei Wuxian knew not if he would have felt differently, had it been omega; but it was not.
+Wei Wuxian knew not if he would have felt differently, had it been kunze; but it was not.